 - Usage example:

-floatformatFilter format output:After the price calculation, it is usually necessary to format the result into a standard currency format, such as retaining two decimal places.floatformatThe filter can achieve this.- Usage example:
+floatformatFilter formatted output:After the price calculation is performed, it is usually necessary to format the result into a standard currency format, such as retaining two decimal places.floatformatThe filter can achieve this.- Usage example:

 - Usage example: